linsuri/hatch-backend/README.md

 3. In the command line, `cd` into the backend folder and run `bundle install`.
 4. Run `rails s` to start your backend server.
 It should run on `localhost:3000`.
 5. Open another tab in your command line, `cd` into the backend folder and run `npm install`.
+6. In `src/constants/index.js`, `src/actions/user.js` and `src/actions/browse.js`, change anywhere that says `https://hatch-backend.herokuapp.com/` to `http://localhost:3000/`.
+7. In `src/constants/index.js`, change anywhere that says `ws://localhost:3000/cable` to `wss://hatch-backend.herokuapp.com/cable`.
-6. Run `npm start` to start your frontend server.
+8. Run `npm start` to start your frontend server.
 If you are prompted to run the server on a different port than your backend, type `y`.
 Your frontend server should run on `localhost:3001`.

 After you run `npm start`, a tab in your browser should open automatically.
 Go ahead and sign up as a new user.
 In the Profile page, you have the option to make yourself a mentor so that you will show up on the browse page!